Call us quickly

-It is often difficult to completely eliminate a wharf borer infestation because, as mentioned above, the source of the problem is often in wooden parts of the foundation.
+It is often difficult to completely eliminate a wharf borer infestation because, as mentioned below, the source of the problem is often in wooden parts of the foundation.
 However, you can control the damage by treating any damp and/or rotten wood surfaces you can reach with a residual insecticide such as

 Maheu&Maheu Crawling Insect Killer